Quality

 • Describe the role of production in quality.

-• Describe the role of sales in quality.
+• Describe the role of inspection in quality.

 • Describe lean manufacturing.